 In Sec.~D, we numerically demonstrate that the generated topological edge states via our CQW dynamics on small cyclic graphs are robust against static and dynamic disorder (introduced through gate/coin operations), as well as robust against phase-preserving perturbations.
-This makes the topological phases and their protected edge states generated via our CQW scheme potentially useful for noise-resilient quantum information processing and fault-tolerant quantum computating.
-Finally, in Sec.~E, we provide algorithms and Python code in GitHub~\cite{git} to generate edge states and simulate disorder effects on the edge states within our CQW (with cyclic graphs) framework.
+This makes the topological phases and their protected edge states generated via our CQW scheme potentially useful for noise-resilient quantum information processing and fault-tolerant quantum computing.
+In Sec.~E, we demonstrate that our step-dependent CQW (SD-CQW) scheme for generating edge states is state-independent, i.e., it is completely independent of the nature (superposed, out-of-phase superposed, uneven superposed and unsuperposed) of the initial coin state or the initial state of the quantum walker.
+We compute the resource overhead (operator count plus detector count) of our SD-CQW scheme in Sec.~F. Our protocol requires $G_{\rm SD} = 2\tau$ operators, two distinct coins (for phase boundary), and a constant number of detectors $N$ (e.g., $N=7,8$), whereas existing split-step and split-coin schemes require $G_{\rm SS/SC} = 4\tau$ operators, three distinct coins (for phase boundary), and $(2\tau+1)$ detectors, which scale linearly with the number of time steps $\tau$.
+Thus, our scheme greatly enhances experimental feasibility and efficiency.
+Finally, in Sec.~G, we provide algorithms and Python code in GitHub~\cite{git} to generate edge states and simulate disorder effects and effects of different initial states on the edge states within our SD-CQW (with cyclic graphs) framework.

 \twocolumngrid